nihalwashere/vmx-cap/README.md

 `gcloud compute instances create YOUR_INSTANCE_NAME --enable-nested-virtualization --min-cpu-platform="Intel Haswell"`

-Replace "YOUR_INSTANCE_NAME" with the name of your instance, in the above command we are not specifying the zone since in our case the zone was configured and set to "us-west1-b" while installing Google Cloud CLI.
+Replace "YOUR_INSTANCE_NAME" with the name of your instance.

+In the above command we are not specifying the zone since in our case the zone was configured and set to "us-west1-b" while installing Google Cloud CLI.

 We are enabling nested virtualization by adding the flag "--enable-nested-virtualization" and the CPU platform is set to "Intel Haswell".

 ### SSH into your instance